RitaAhmadi/ritaahmadi.github.io/index.md

     <!-- Bio + Links -->
     <div class="about-text">
-      <p>I am a stipendiary lecturer at Mansfield College, at University of Oxford.
-Before that, I was postdoctoral researcher at the Department of Mathematics, Imperial College London.
+      <p>I am **Rita Ahmadi**; a stipendiary lecturer at *Mansfield College, at University of Oxford*.
+Before that, I was postdoctoral researcher at the *Department of Mathematics, Imperial College London*.
 I did my DPhil at Quantum Group based at the Department of Computer Science, University of Oxford.
 During my PhD, I worked on topological quantum computation and category theory.
 In my thesis, I studied and proposed bicategorical structures for topological quantum computation.
       </p>

       <p class="social-links">